Firearms Offences in SA

 - for firearms, a $50,000 fine or 10 years in prison,

-- for parts or ammunition, a fine of up to $20,000 or as much as 4 years in prison.
+- for parts or ammunition, a fine of up to $20,000 or as much as four years in prison.

-In relation to firearms offences in SA, the police can:
+In relation to firearms offences in South Australia, the police can: